CsabaDu/CsabaDu.DynamicTestData/README-beta.md

 ##### **Public Members**:

-The `TestData<T1, T2, ..., T9>` types follow a progressive inheritance chain where each additional type parameter builds on the previous definition.
-Each `TestData<T1..TN>` inherits from `TestData<T1..TN-1>`, adding exactly one new type parameter, while each

 **`TestData` Abstract Record**
  - **Purpose**: Abstract base record representing test case data with core functionality for test argument generation.
 Implements `ITestData`.
  - **Constructor**: